mnemocron/STM32F7_LXI_Device/README.md

 - make dynamic version of `/lxi/identification.xml` with appropriate SSI implementation (not possible because of file extension?) https://www.nongnu.org/lwip/2_0_x/group__httpd.html
     + this requries a hack inside the httpd.c code to add "xml" as supported SSI file --> working now
     + ❌ since the xml file contains `<!--comments-->` the LXI Discovery tool does not recognize the device anymore
-- ❌ LXI Identification still unclear, lxi-tools vs. LXI Identification Tool do not behave the same
+    + ❌ LXI Identification still unclear, lxi-tools vs. LXI Identification Tool do not behave the same
+    + ❌ pyvisa ResourceManager does not list the device
 - Add further `ASSERT()` statements throughout the code (e.g. for SSI)
 - author/licence/description header for each file
 - refactor variable/function names in http_cgi_app.c
+- change web interface to some generic function LED1 / LED2 instead of confusing "lxi discovery"

+### Bug Tracker

+- `:SYST:COMM:TCPIP:PHY?` query (over UART only) triggers HardFault
+- sometimes UART does not react to SCPI commands (but keeps printing TCP/IP debug info)

 ---